Monocercomonoides: Morphology

 Monocercomonoides are small free-swimming, single-cell organisms ranging from 5-12μm in length, and 4.5-14.5μm in width.
 The body may be ovoidal, pyriform, spherical or subspherical; however, they lack holdfasts and have small axostyles.
 The axostyle is a single, contractible appendage made of microtubules that originates from the posterior end of the preaxostyle, and is situated near the posterior pair of the basal bodies (known as blepharoplast in older cytological literature).
 The cytoskeleton is based around four basal bodies, an anterior pair and a posterior pair.
 The preaxostyle runs between the two pairs of basal bodies and is composed of a broad, curved sheet of microtubules.
-The inner face of the microtubule sheet adheres to a paracrystalline fibre (about 50nm thick) which is a common characteristic of all oxymonads.
+The inner face of the microtubule sheet adheres to a paracrystalline fibre (about 50 nm thick) which is a common characteristic of all oxymonads.
 Monocercomonoides sp. has four flagella that originate in two pairs and arise from each basal body found in the anterior end.
-Three of the four flagella and roughly equal in length (9.5-18μm) and the fourth trailing flagellum is slightly longer, measuring between 9.0-24.5μm.
+Three of the four flagella are roughly equal in length (9.5-18μm) and the fourth trailing flagellum is slightly longer, measuring between 9.0 and 24.5μm.
 The flagella have a beating action and are used for rapid movement.
 The proximal part of the long flagellum may adhere to the pellicle, which causes it to trail posteriorly.
 The trailing flagellum is always directed backwards and is attached to the body for a considerable distance (6-9μm) by an accessory filament called a funis.
 There are one to four filaments (rib-like strictures) extending backwards beneath the body surface.
 In some parasites, the flagella end in acronemes.
 The nucleus is generally situated near the anterior end of the body and contains a central endosome surrounded by chromatin granules, some species have pelta-like structures below the nucleus.
 The cytoplasm is granular with or without vacuoles.
 Electron microscopic imaging of Monocercomonoides has found that the intracellular morphology lacks any Golgi apparatus, mitochondria, or potential homologs of the two; Golgi-associated proteins have been detected, but mitochondrial ones have not.

 Metabolic processes

 Monocercomonoides sp. strain PA203 (later described as M. exilis) is the first eukaryote discovered to lack any trace of mitochondria.
-In all other eukaryotes that seemingly lack mitochondria, there is nuclear DNA that contains some of the genes required to assemble mitochondria, but no such genes are present in Monocercomonoides.
+In all other eukaryotes that seemingly lack mitochondria, there are genes in the nucleus which mitochondria require; no such genes are present in Monocercomonoides.
 It also lacks any genes ordinarily found in mitochondrial DNA, and genes used to make the energy-extracting enzymes present in mitochondria.
-Monocercomonoides are able to get some energy from glucose using anaerobic metabolic pathways that operate in the cytoplasm, however, most of its energy is obtained using enzymes that break down the amino acid arginine.
+Monocercomonoides are able to get some energy from glucose using anaerobic metabolic pathways that operate in the cytoplasm; however, most of its energy is obtained using enzymes that break down the amino acid arginine.